 Tutorial for Beginners

-If you’re new to applying eye makeup it can all seem pretty confusing.
-But beauty doesn’t have to be.
+If you’re new to applying eye makeup, the volume of products and techniques available to you can seem daunting.
+But beauty doesn’t need to be scary.
 Ourmakeup artist Sasha is on hand to talk you through a simple eye makeup look for beginners that anyone can achieve.

 Eyeshadow should be used to enhance the natural shape and colour of your eyes, so Sasha recommends picking bright colours that compliment your skin tone.
 She suggests choosing two eyeshadow colours that enhance your eyes, one eye pencil and one mascara.
-If that sounds overwhelming, or you don't want to spend too much on eyeshadow palettes, you can also use multitasking products like a blush or bronzer on your eyelids instead of investing in new shadows.
-Once you’ve picked your products, read on to discover our step-by-step guide to makeup for beginners.
+If as a beginner to eye makeup that sounds overwhelming, or you don't want to spend money on eyeshadow palettes just yet, you can also use multitasking products like a blush or bronzer on your eyelids instead of investing in new shadows.
+Once you’ve picked your products, read on to discover our step-by-step guide to eye makeup for beginners.

 2. Accentuate Your Eye Shape